techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 ---
 layout: post
-title: "Django REST Framework Image File Upload Tutorial & Example [FormData & Angular 7 UI]"
+title: "Angular 10 and Django 3 Image Files Upload with FormData"
 image: "images/content/angular-by-example-httpclient-get.png"
-excerpt: "Throughout this tutorial, we'll see how you can implement file upload in Django and Django REST Framework with a step by step example.
-Our application will expose an /upload endpoint that accepts POST requests that contain the file posted with a multipart/form-data content type using FormData.
-For the frontend, we'll be using Angular 7 to create a simple interface that allows the user to select a file and upload it to the server via a POST request and FormData." tags : [ python , django , angular, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples ]
+excerpt: "Throughout this tutorial, we'll see how we can implement image files upload in Django 3, FormData and Angular 10 with a step by step example" tags : [ python , django , angular, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples ]
-author: omar
+author: ahmed
 ---

-Throughout this tutorial, we'll see how you can implement file upload in Django and Django REST Framework with a step by step example.
-Our application will expose an `/upload` endpoint that accepts POST requests that contain the file posted with a `multipart/form-data` content type using `FormData`.
-For the frontend, we'll be using Angular 7 to create a simple interface that allows the user to select a file and upload it to the server via a POST request and `FormData`.
+Throughout this tutorial, we'll see how we can implement file and image upload in Django 3, Django REST Framework and Angular 10 with a step by step example.

+Our application will expose an `/upload` REST API endpoint that accepts POST requests which contain the image file posted with a `multipart/form-data` content type via `FormData`.

+For the frontend, we'll be using Angular 10 to create a simple interface that allows the user to select a file or image and upload it to the server via a POST request using `HttpClient` and `FormData`.

-These tutorials is divided in two parts: In the first part we'll create the Django application and make a REST API client to make sure it properly work.
-In the second part, we'll proceed to create a frontend with Angular 7.
+In the first section, we'll create the Django 3 REST API application and use a REST API client to test the upload endpoint.
+Next, in the second part, we'll proceed to create a frontend application with Angular 10 for uploading the image to the REST API server using `HttpClient` and `FormData`.

 Let's get started!